Mary Seacole Awards

 The Mary Seacole Awards provide an opportunity for individuals to be recognised for their outstanding work in the black and minority ethnic (BME) community.
 Applications are invited from individual nurses, midwives and health visitors in England

 Visit the website to find out about the application process.

 If you would like to find out more about the awards from a member of the steering group or a previous awardee, please contact [email protected] or 020 7647 3553.

 Mary Seacole, a Jamaican Scottish nurse and businesswoman, was a celebrated Victorian heroine due to her bravery in nursing soldiers in the Crimean War (1853–1856).
 The Mary Seacole Awards were created in her honour and provide the opportunity for individuals to undertake a specific health care project, educational or development activity that benefits and improves the health outcomes of people from BME communities.

-The awards are funded by Health Education England and are awarded in association with Royal College of Midwives, Royal College of Nursing, Unison and Unite with support from NHS Employers.
+The awards are funded by Health Education England, Florence Nightingale Foundation and Mary Seacole Trust with support from Royal College of Midwives, Unison and Unite the Union.

 These annual awards for nurses, midwives and health visitors in England have a dual purpose.
 They directly provide funding for specific health care projects and activities that will benefit and improve the health outcomes of people from BME communities.
 The work undertaken for an award is expected to contribute to raising the national profile of equality and diversity and redressing health inequalities.